Loudworks

-Loudworks (formerly called Imaginarijum) is a Serbian dubbing studio of animated and live-action content.
+Loudworks (formerly called Imaginarijum) was a Serbian dubbing studio that dubbed animated and live-action television shows.

+In 2018, Loudworks was shut down due to lawsuits against SBB, who sabotaged its former network channel.
+However, that year, all the famous actors in the studio were moved to the new studio Sinker Media with a new owner.
+Key members were moved 2 years later to the Oblakoder studio, but with new actors instead.

 Dubbing

-Studio Loudworks was founded in 2000 as a part of Luxor company.
-As of 2016, the name of the dubbing studio changed to Imaginarijum, but later it changed again to Loudworks.
+The studio was founded in 2000 as a part of the Luxor company.
+In 2016, the name of the studio changed to Imaginarijum, but in 2018 it was changed back to Loudworks.